Mera Peak and Island Peak Climbing via Amphu Laptcha Pass

 -

-Current high altitude guidelines emphasize conservative pacing, rest days, and hydration over aggressive summit schedules.
+Current high altitude guidelines emphasize conservative pacing, adequate rest, hydration, and flexibility rather than aggressive summit schedules.

 This expedition includes: